3lle-dev/NoMoreLocked/README.md

 # stealBrowserPasswords
-A tool to exfiltrate chromium based browsers passwords using Discord webhook
+A tool to get exfiltrate using Discord webhook